Kenil1311/Clinic/replit.md

 ✓ Made floating icons smaller and repositioned them to avoid interfering with left side content ✓ Added mobile responsiveness to hide floating icons on mobile devices ✓ Added 2 additional floating medical icons on the left side (shield-alt and notes-medical) positioned carefully to avoid text interference
+✓ Added subtle blue accent color (#4a90e2) as third color to complement the red theme ✓ Applied accent color to alternating statistics numbers, some floating icons, and feature cards for visual variety

 ## User Preferences